unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

   }
 }
 ```
-> NOTA: The `id` is unique technical ID of the @unikname created and recorder.
+> NOTA: The `id` is the unique technical ID of the @unikname created.
+This `id` is recorder in the blockchain and can be query with the <brand name="uns"/> blockchain explorer.

 You @unikname is obfuscated within the blockchain so that means **nobody knows it unless you**.
 It's very important you remember the @unikname you've chosen!
 Nobody can help you to look for it nor to recover it.